jyablonski/jyablonski_praq/software_dev/guitar.md

 ## Notes

 In Western music, there are 12 unique notes within an octave.
+Each of them are a half step (semitone) apart.
 These notes are:

 1. A
 2. A# (A sharp) / Bb (B flat)